ajmcginty/brain-fit/README.md

 ### Completed Features
 - ✅ Core infrastructure (Expo, TypeScript, Navigation)
+- ✅ Email/password authentication with sign up, sign in, and password reset
+- ✅ Authentication gating (must sign in to access app)
 - ✅ Goal tracking system with progress visualization
 - ✅ Educational content with external article links
-- ✅ Profile system with device-based authentication
+- ✅ Profile screen with user stats and settings
-- ✅ Firebase anonymous authentication
-- ✅ Firestore cloud sync for goals (offline-first)
+- ✅ Firestore cloud sync for goals and profiles
 - ✅ UI/UX with consistent theming

 ### Future Enhancements